9 Foods with Hidden Gluten Ingredients

 • Farina: as an ingredient in the cream used in cakes.

-• khorasan wheat: as an alternative for wheat flour, so then, it can replace ordinary wheat in all recipes.
+• khorasan wheat: as an alternative to wheat flour, so then, it can replace ordinary wheat in all recipes.

 • Einkorn: known for its role in bread and baked desserts.